DerBla/DerBla/README.md

 Software Developer.
 DevOps Engineer.
 ------------------------------------

-Fulltime engineer with interest in design, and build computer programs.
-I focus on develop for desktop and web use identifying user needs, building programs/infrastructure, testing out new software, and making improvements.
-Always open to new technologies, everyday looking to be a better engineer/developer.
+Fulltime engineer with an interest in designing and building computer programs.
+I focus on developing for desktop and web use, identifying user needs, building programs/infrastructure, testing out new software, and making improvements.
+Always open to new technologies, every day looking to be a better engineer/developer.

 * 🌍  I'm based in Costa Rica
 * 🚀  I'm currently working on [Kyndryl](http://www.kyndryl.com/)